I-294 Roadway and Bridge Repairs

 Roadway and Bridge Repairs

-The Illinois Tollway has scheduled work in 2025 and 2026 on the Tri-State Tollway (I-94/I-294/I-80) including crossroad bridge repairs at Waukegan Road on I-94 and the Union Pacific Railroad, Dempster Street, Touhy Avenue, Cal Sag Channel and Mile Long Bridge on I-294.
+The Illinois Tollway has scheduled construction in 2026 on the Tri-State Tollway (I-94/I-294/I-80) including local crossroad bridge repairs at Waukegan Road and Deerfield Road on I-94 and Willow Road and Sanders Road on I-294.

 Please check the Daily Construction Alert for up-to-date closure information.